rakshaa-2005/rakshaa-2005/README.md

 # Hi, I'm Rakshitha 👋

----
+Aspiring **Software Engineer** with a strong foundation in **programming, web development, and problem-solving**.
-Aspiring Software Engineer with a strong foundation in programming, web development, and problem-solving.
-Dedicated to applying technical expertise and analytical skills to develop efficient, scalable, and user-focused solutions.
+Dedicated to applying technical expertise and analytical skills to develop **efficient, scalable, and user-focused solutions**.

 ---

 ## 🔹 About Me